milonmaze/privacy-terms-observatory/www.verizonmedia.com/policies/us/en/verizonmedia/privacy/topics/analytics/index.html.md

 We collect and link these elements even if you are not logged in to a Product, for example, when you use a Product that does not require a login or where you interact with our Services on a third party website.

-These identifiers are typically associated with data that is collected, observed, or inferred from Verizon Media users or derived from data that we receive from our partners.
+These identifiers are typically associated with data that is collected, observed, or inferred from Yahoo users or derived from data that we receive from our partners.

 We link identifiers to increase the usefulness of the data we collect from different contexts and over time.
 For instance, users that conduct web searches for sports scores of certain teams may be interested in seeing additional stories or videos about those teams in their news feed.